 Many pests cause chewing damage to plants.
 One of them is the grasshopper.

-Grasshoppers are insects that will feed on many garden plants and field crops.
+Grasshoppers are insects that feed on many garden plants and field crops.
 As a result, you must get rid of them before an infestation occurs.

 These critters date back to the Triassic period.
 They are among the oldest chewing herbivorous insects [1].